alex-dulac/myspace/README.md

 # Personal page

-Personal page built using React with TypeScript.
+Personal webpage using React with TypeScript.

+It's a little scrappy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).